frankdejonge/Simple-Javascript-Loader/readme.md

 You'll just want to load javascript, and know when it's loaded.
 That's all that Simple Javascript Loader does.

+## Why would you want to use a javascript loader?

+When a browser parses your html and finds a script tags, the browser stops rendering, loads the script, interprets what needs to be done.
+When that's done it continues parsing.
+It does that for EVERY script tag it encounters.

+In a lot of cases javascript isn't dependent on another piece of javascript.
+In that case loading those files side by side improves your sites performance quite a bit.
+This is what Simple Javascript Loader does.

+Even when you're loading just 3 javascript files, SJL will decrease the loadtime.

 ## Setup

 First of all, you'll need to include `sjl.min.js` to your project: